How To Improve Your Soft Skills (Plus Their Importance)

 What are soft skills?

 Soft skills are the skills you possess that go beyond your technical, measurable abilities.
 Soft skills focus more on your social, leadership, communication and problem-solving skills, among others.
-While hard skills are composed of the training and knowledge you've grown during the course of your career, soft skills are how you work with others and on your own.
+While hard skills are the training and knowledge you've grown during your career, soft skills are how you work with others and on your own.
 Although soft skills are more personality-based, you can still improve them.

 How to improve your soft skills

-There are many benefits to improving your soft skills, including relationship building with coworkers and career development.
+There are many benefits to improving your soft skills, including relationship-building with colleagues and career development.
 Here are 11 steps to improve your soft skills:

 1. Be open to feedback